Forensic Access to iPhone/iPad/iPod Devices running Apple iOS

 - Passcode unlock: Brute-forces 4-digit and 6-digit screen lock passcodes via DFU exploit.
 All iOS versions, iPhone 4, 4s, 5 and 5c devices.

 - Legacy devices: Bit-precise imaging and decryption of iPhone 4, 4s, 5 and 5c devices.

-- Agent (without a jailbreak): Full file system extraction and keychain decryption for devices running iOS 9 through 15.5.
+- Agent: Full file system extraction and keychain decryption for devices running iOS 9 through 15.7.2, partial file system extraction up to and including iOS 16.1.2.
 The corresponding iPad models are also covered.
 Apple Developer registration required (Windows)/optional (macOS).

 - Via Bootrom exploit (checkm8): Forensically sound file system & keychain acquisition for 76 Apple devices